Sambruk/Open-Accounts-Payable/_posts/2016-08-23-xml-elements.md

 official XMLSIE 1.0 documentation.

-# Supplier
+## Supplier

 The supplier (_sv: leverantör/betalningsmottagare_) is the origin of one or many invoices.

+Please read the article on legal considerations before implementing use of suppliers!
+TODO: link

 There are no requirements to give any specifics about a supplier.

 A supplier does not have to keep the same `SupplierId` in different XMLSIE-files from the same publisher.
 This value is for internal references within a single file only.
 Joining data between files and sources should be done using the